humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 ## For Engineering Leaders

-If you or someone you know is an engineering leader that wants to 10x their team's productivity with AI, we're forward-deploying with everyone from 6-person startups to 1000-employee public companies to help teams make the culture/process/tech shift to transition to the ai-first coding world.
+If you or someone you know is an engineering leader that wants to 10x their team's productivity with AI, we're forward-deploying with ~10-25 person eng orgs to help teams make the culture/process/tech shift needed to transition to the ai-first coding world.

 ### Thanks

-- Thanks to all the founders who've listened through early ramble-y versions of this post @adamsusskin @joshpurtell @andrewchurchill, many many more
+- Thanks to all the founders who've listened through early ramble-y versions of this post - Adam, Josh, Andrew, and many many more
 - Thanks Sundeep for weathering this wacky storm
 - Thanks Allison, Geoff, and Gerred for dragging us kicking and screaming into the future